durban/seals/DEV_NOTES.md

 1. Start a fresh `sbt` session
 1. `validate`
 1. `release` (requires Sonatype credentials)
+1. Verify the 2 new commits and 1 new tag in Git
 1. `sonatypeClose`
 1. `sonatypePromote`
+1. Push the new commits
+1. Push the new tag (e.g., `git push --tags`)

 ### Releasing a `SNAPSHOT` version